Kujawadl/obs-gm-overlay/README.md

   - [x] Explore possibility of integrating server app into next.js API routing
     - [x] Auto-initialize WS server on server startup (currently have to run an HTTP request to initialize it first)
     - [x] Fix hot-reloading of server modules
+  - [x] Switch to another DB implementation (sqlite is not cutting it, migrations are a nightmare)
+    - [x] Change all IDs to no longer be incremental (e.g. GUIDs generated at resource creation)
+  - [ ] Host app on Vercel (free for hobbyists)
+    - [ ] Host DB on a live server
+  - [ ] Add user accounts (SSO, don't want to deal with auth)
+    - [ ] Restrict account creation to unique invite links (fewer users = more likely to stay in free tiers)
+    - [ ] Link campaigns to users so each user gets their own private campaigns list
+    - [ ] Secure all edit access to the user who owns that campaign
+    - [ ] Overlays are readonly and always public

 ### Possible Additional Features

-- [ ] Initiative Tracker
-  - [ ] Allow GM to add creatures with public/private names
-  - [ ] Allow GM to enter player/creature initiative values
-  - [ ] Allow GM to add multiple encounters, each with its own initiative tracking, and set one as active
-  - [ ] Allow GM to advance initiative forward/backward by one turn
-  - [x] Create initiative overlay that tracks whose turn it is/how many rounds have passed
-  - [ ] Allow GM to specify cooldown duration in rounds
 - [ ] Additional Inspiration Options
   - [ ] Allow user to disable multiple-inspiration (i.e. inspiration is either on or off)
   - [ ] Allow user to configure max. inspiration value